 All members of Rebel Pride are veterans on Florida music scene and it shows in the way they handle their instruments.
 They have shared the stage with Lynyrd Skynyrd, 38 Special and even backed the mighty Charlie Daniels.

 Today’s Rebel Pride consists of Dave Stevenson on bass, Pete Gratta on drums, Tom Spittle, Brian Jeffries and Pat Buffo on guitars.
-Pat Buffo also handles lead vocal duties with his strong, Danny Joe Brown like style.
-In fact, if you like Molly Hatchet or Blackfoot, you are going to love Rebel Pride.
+Pat Buffo also handles lead vocal duties with his strong, Danny Joe Brown – like style.
+In fact, if you are a fan of Molly Hatchet or Blackfoot, you are going to love Rebel Pride.

 Their first “new era” album, “It Is What It Is” came out in 2005 and follows the traditions set by Molly Hatchet and Lynyrd Skynyrd with heavy guitars and soulful vocals and was a big hit on southern rock radio station, allsouthernrock.com: Survive is the most played song of all times and they have four tracks on top 20.